MP-Web Compliance Threshold Rules Advanced setup

 Next – Interpolates to the next successive value after (if present);

-Always Previous – Continuous interpolates backward (i.e. even if there is a value at the same date/time);
+Always Previous – Continuous interpolates backwards (i.e. even if there is a value at the same date/time);

 Always Next – Continuous interpolates forwards (i.e. even if there is a value at the same date/time);

-Nearest – Interpolates to the nearest value, whether backward or forwards.
+Nearest – Interpolates to the nearest value, whether backwards or forwards.

 Locations

-Original Location – Where the data for the comparison and primary data are stored against the same location;
+Original Location – Where the data for the comparison and primary data are stored against the exact location;

 Same reference Location for All – Where the data for the comparison and primary data are stored against two different locations;